 The Friends of the Gale Library

-Their next meeting is scheduled for Tuesday, March 6 at 1:00 p.m.
+The next scheduled meeting will be held on Tuesday, March 3 at 1:00 p.m.

 * Winter Reading Programs